ricomariani/CG-SQL-author/docs/contributors/dev_notes.md

+---
-# Developer Notes on CQL Development
+title: Developer Notes on CQL Development
+weight: 1
+---

 1. We have extensive documentation at [CQL Internals](../developer_guide/_index.md)
 2. If you aren't good with `yacc`/`lex` you probably should do some homework before you start.
 CQL development is all about building and walking a syntax tree.
 It's possible to make local changes without knowing the details but it can be hard to figure out where to make changes without context.